51Degrees/specifications/pipeline-specification/features/thread-safety.md

 The Pipeline API is designed to be used in highly concurrent environments such as high traffic web servers.

-Consequently, Pipeline and Flow Element implementations must be capable of handling multiple concurrent requests to the `Process` function.
+Consequently, Pipeline and Flow Element implementations MUST be capable of handling multiple concurrent requests to the `Process` function.

 ## Flow Data